Francoist Catalonia: Maquis

 The maquis were French Resistance groups who, hidden in sparsely populated regions, forests, or mountains, fought against the German occupation of France during World War II.
 By extension, the Spanish Maquis, refers to armed groups in Spain, especially in the Cantabrian Mountains, the Pyrenees, Catalonia, Valencia, Aragon and Andalusia, who opposed Franco's regime after the Civil War.

 As of the summer of 1944, when France was liberated from German forces, Maquis actions were intensified in Catalonia.
-These included an assault on the Moritz beef factory in August 1944 and an invasion of the Val d'Aran between October 8 and 9, 1944.
+These included an assault on the Moritz beer factory in August 1944 and an invasion of the Val d'Aran between October 8 and 9, 1944.
 2,500 guerrillas entered the valley well equipped and with heavy weapons, under the leadership of the Communists.
 With this offensive and a similar one with 2,500 guerrillas a few days later, they wanted to conquer part of Spanish territory, declaring the area conquered under the government of the Spanish republic, which was then in exile, and force the allies to free Spain from the Franco government, as they were doing in the rest of Europe.
 After their defeat in the Val d'Aran, the Communists abandoned this type of struggle.

 Death of the last Catalan maquis

 The two last maquis, Quico Sabaté and Ramon Vila Caracremada followed parallel paths towards the end of their lives.

 Quico Sabaté, surely the most emblematic maquis, was imprisoned in Perpignan for a few months after the discovery of an illegal arms repository.
-At the end of the sentence he returned to Spain on December 30, 1959 accompanied by four other companions: Antoni Miracle Guitart, Rogelio Madrigal Torres, Francesc Conesa Alcaraz and Martí Ruiz Montoya.
+At the end of the sentence he returned to Spain on December 30, 1959, accompanied by four other companions: Antoni Miracle Guitart, Rogelio Madrigal Torres, Francesc Conesa Alcaraz and Martí Ruiz Montoya.
 The group, which was seen from the beginning in Albanyà, walked towards Maià de Montcal, and spent the night at the casta de Folgars, a farmhouse abandoned on the mountain of the Virgen del Mont.
 The Guardia Civil surrounded them and there was a shooting where Quico Sabaté was injured, while his four companions were shot dead at the end of Palol de Revardit that same night.
 Despite serious injuries, Quico Sabaté arrived at the town of Sant Celoni, where he was killed after putting up a strong resistance.
 The man died, but not his myth.

 After sabotaging high tension towers in Rajadell in August 1963, Caracremada calmly returned trip to his refuge in Prada.
 Guardia Civil of the 231rd Command of Manresa tried to surround him.
 The guards were seen, not only in Rajadell, but also in Callús, Fonollosa, Sant Mateu de Bages and in other neighboring areas.
 On the night of August 6/7, he was shot dead by the Guardia Civil at the abandoned farmhouse of La Creu del Perelló, between Castellnou de Bages and Balsareny.
 He was buried in the cemetery of Castellnou de Bages without any marker.
 The priest of the parish, considering him marginal, did not even register this in the book of ecclesiastical registration.